Mexican Gold Libertad Coins

 The Mexican Mint (known as the La Casa de Moneda de México) needs no introduction to those familiar with continental American history.
 The mint was established in 1535, making it the oldest mint in the Americas.

 Interestingly, the Spanish viceroy Antonio de Mendoza commissioned the mint to strike coins using the vast precious metals resources they found on the South American continent.
 Since shipping unprocessed raw material to Spain and sending back minted currency was a costly affair, the crown decided to create the Mexican Mint.
 Some of its coins like the Silver 8-Real coins and the Silver Peso remained in circulation well into the 19th century.
-In fact, these coins served as the basis for modern currencies such as the US Dollar, Japanese Yen, and the Chinese Yuan.
+In fact, these then circulating bullion coins served as the basis for modern fiat currencies such as the US Dollar, Japanese Yen, and the Chinese Yuan.

-Obverses of these coins bear the famed image of the Winged Victoria.
+Obverses of these pure Mexican gold bullion coins bear the famed image of the Winged Victoria.
 It is a symbol of Mexican pride and represents their independence and freedom.
 The angel stands atop the Mexican Independence Victory Column.
 In the background, the mighty volcanoes Popocatépetl and Iztaccíhuatl make an appearance.
 They are symbols of strength and beauty for Mexico, showcasing the majestic natural beauty of the two world-renowned active volcanoes.